hoxo-m/deltatest/README.md

 ## 1. Overview

-Online A/B testing poses a significant practical challenge: the randomization unit often differs from the analysis unit.
-For instance, while control and treatment groups are typically assigned at the user level, evaluation metrics are frequently measured at a more detailed level, such as the click-through rate per page view.
-In this scenario, the randomization unit is the user, but the analysis unit is the page view.
+In online A/B testing, we often face a significant practical challenge: the randomization unit differs from the analysis unit.
+In practice, control and treatment groups are typically assigned at the user level, while metrics—such as click-through rate—are generally measured at a finer level (e.g., per page view).
+In this scenario, the randomization unit is the user, while the analysis unit is the page view.

-This discrepancy raises concerns when performing statistical hypothesis tests, as within-user correlation may be present.
-Specifically, a single user can generate multiple page views, and some users may inherently have a higher likelihood of clicking than others, which may potentially violate the i.i.d. assumption required for hypothesis tests.
+This discrepancy raises concerns when performing statistical hypothesis testing, which relies on the assumption that data points are independent and identically distributed (i.i.d.).
+Specifically, a single user can generate multiple page views, and each user has a different probability of clicking.
+As a result, the data are correlated within users, thereby violating the i.i.d. assumption.

-To address this issue, Deng et al. (2018) proposes a statistical hypothesis testing method using the Delta method.
-This package has been developed to easily execute that method.
+To address this issue, Deng et al. (2018) proposed a statistical hypothesis testing method using the Delta method.
+This package has been developed to make it easy to execute that method.

 First, we prepare a data frame that includes the number of clicks and page views aggregated for each user.
 This data frame also contains a